Here is the place; here the way unfolds. — Eihei Dōgen Zenji

 Here are step-by-step instructions for exploring a few common functions in Zoom, the home of the online zendo.

-We do recommend muting microphone during zazen (to limit the background sounds that are heard by others).
+Please mute your microphone during zazen if it is not already muted (to limit the background sounds that are heard by others).
 To do this, click on the microphone icon (conveniently labelled Mute/Unmute) found in the lower left corner of the Zoom screen.
 The image of a microphone with a slash indicates mute.

 The two most commonly used controls to adjust video in the online zendo are Start/Stop Video (bottom left) and Enter Full Screen Click (top right).